Andy Martin (American musician)

-Andy Martin is an American jazz trombonist and Los Angeles studio player.
-He has recorded 12 albums as a leader or co-leader highlighted by the widely acclaimed record with the Metropole Orchestra.
-He is a member of Gordon Goodwin's Big Phat Band and was the featured soloist with Bill Holman big band for 15 years.
+Andrew Morgan Martin (born August 10, 1960) is an American jazz trombonist and Los Angeles studio player.
+He has recorded 12 albums as a leader or co-leader, highlighted by a widely acclaimed record with the Metropole Orchestra.
+He is a member of Gordon Goodwin's Big Phat Band and was the featured soloist with the Bill Holman big band for 15 years.
 Martin is also a member of the Pacific Jazz Orchestra led by Chris Walden, and has been in Tom Kubis' big band since its inception.
-Andy has recorded and toured with many renowned artists such as Poncho Sanchez, Arturo Sandoval, Quincy Jones, Michael Bublé, John Legend, David Foster, Earth, Wind & Fire, Lady Gaga, Lizzo, Coldplay, Metallica, Black Eyed Peas, Jennifer Hudson, Josh Groban, and The Who.
+He has recorded and toured with numerous renowned artists, including Poncho Sanchez, Arturo Sandoval, Quincy Jones, Michael Bublé, John Legend, David Foster, Earth, Wind & Fire, Lady Gaga, Lizzo, Coldplay, Metallica, Black Eyed Peas, Jennifer Hudson, Josh Groban, and The Who.

 Early life

-Martin was born Andrew Morgan Martin on August 10, 1960 in Provo, Utah to Lani (née Morgan) and David Martin (1935–2024).
-Martin lived in Castro Valley, California with his two brothers, Scott and Stan, until he was 9 years old when he and his family moved to Long Beach, California.
+Martin was born in Provo, Utah to Lani (née Morgan) and David Martin (1935–2024).
+He lived in Castro Valley, California with his two brothers, Scott and Stan, until he was nine years old, when his family relocated to Long Beach, California.

 Career

-In addition to being a top jazz soloist, Martin has played in over 350 major motion pictures, including the trombone solo in the opening credits of Monsters, Inc. and played the trombone solos in the movie La La Land and The Secret Life of Pets.
-He is also the trombone soloist for the character of Connie in the Pixar film Soul.
-He has played on television shows such as Family Guy, King of the Hill, Dancing with the Stars, and American Dad!.
-Martin was the lead trombone on American Idol in seasons one through three.
-He was initiated as an honorary member of Phi Mu Alpha Sinfonia in 2018 at the National Convention in New Orleans, Louisiana.
-He is one of the trombonists for the 2024 Illumination film, Despicable Me 4.
-Martin was one of the lead trombonists for the soundtrack of the 2024 film IF starring Ryan Reynolds and Cailey Fleming.
+In addition to his jazz solo work, Martin has played on over 350 major motion picture soundtracks.
+He performed the trombone solo in the opening credits of Monsters, Inc. and featured as a soloist in La La Land and The Secret Life of Pets.
+He also served as the trombone soloist for the character Connie in the Pixar animated film Soul.

+His television credits include playing for Family Guy, King of the Hill, Dancing with the Stars, and American Dad!.
+He was the lead trombonist on American Idol during its first three seasons.
+He was initiated as an honorary member of Phi Mu Alpha Sinfonia in 2018.
+More recently, he contributed to the soundtracks of the 2024 films Despicable Me 4 and IF.

 Personal life

-Martin has five children, three from an early relationship and two from his first marriage to Angela Thielen whom he filed for divorce in 2006 and was finalized in 2008.
-Martin also has a step-daughter with his current wife, Maria Vilchis whom he married on November 8, 2019 in a private courthouse ceremony.
+Martin has five children: three from an early relationship and two from his marriage to Angela Thielen, which ended in divorce in 2008.
+On November 8, 2019, he married Maria Vilchis, with whom he has a step-daughter.

 Relationship with the McCurdy family

-Author, writer and former actress Jennette McCurdy released her memoir, I'm Glad My Mom Died, in August 2022 where she revealed she learned that Mark McCurdy, her mother Debra's husband whom McCurdy grew up believing was her biological father, was not her biological father as well as not of two of her three older brothers after her mother's death in 2013 from cancer.

-McCurdy identifies her biological father in her memoir as being a jazz musician named Andrew, who was later identified as Martin.
-They have met in person at least once.
+Following the 2013 death of her mother, author and former child actress Jennette McCurdy learned that the man who raised her was not her biological father.
+In her 2022 memoir I'm Glad My Mom Died, McCurdy noted that her biological father was an unnamed Los Angeles-based jazz musician named Andrew, who was subsequently identified by media sources as Martin.
+The two have met in person since the discovery.